Taking hydros & can’t give them up?

 You might be nervous or uncomfortable to talk to your prescribing doctor because you fear being judged or getting cut off of your medication cold turkey.
 Calling a hydrocodone addiction helpline allows you to be anonymous and get the information you need without any shaming or blaming.

-CALL 1-877-393-4424 for a toll-free, completely confidential, and judgement-free conversation.
+CALL the number listed on this page for a toll-free, completely confidential, and judgement-free conversation.
 Helpline professionals know that it can be hard to pick up the phone.
 So, they have been trained to understand addiction as a medical condition.
 You can ask a few questions, talk to someone who is experienced in the area, and get the help that you need without revealing your name or any personal information.

 2. Your general physician.